iqbalyarkhan/old-website/content/2021-06-08--ReactJS-Notes.md

 ## Introduction

 React is a JavaScript-based UI development library.
 Facebook and an open-source developer community run it.
 Although React is a library rather than a language, it is widely used in web development.
-At its very core, React maintains a HTML tree for you.
-This tree is able to do efficient diff computations on the nodes that you create.
+At its very core, React is a library for rendering user interfaces (UI).
+UI is built from small units like buttons, text, and images.
+React lets you combine them into reusable, nestable components.From web sites to phone apps, everything on the screen can be broken down into components.

 When you write something like: